-Ellipse shape, selected from a range of options (includes also rectangles, crosses etc).
+Ellipse graphical representation, selected from a range of options (includes also rectangles, crosses etc).

 Changes the factor by which all ellipse sizes are scaled.
 If the ellipses are too small, slide it right, if they are too big, slide it left.
-The scale is logarithmic.
+The slider scale is logarithmic.
+Alternatively, enter a fixed value in the text field.